Create an exotic paradise

 Tools & materials required

-Like contemporary gardens, exotic styles work well with wooden decking - the plants stand out against it during both the winter and summer.
-You can create the impression of continuity making the space seem larger with an extended decked area.
-And why not consider laying the deck boards diagonally for a more interesting look?
+Make your garden space appear larger with an extended deck.
+This creates the impression of continuity across the space, and so makes it seem bigger than it is.
+And why not lay the deck boards diagonally for a more unusual look?
 If you have a raised section, lay these boards in the opposite direction for extra design appeal.

-The hard lines of deck boards can be softened by planting in pots or containers - brick planters around the edges, or large pots for exotic specimens like palms and tree ferns.
-The plants need little maintenance other than watering, feeding and maybe winter protection for the tenderest specimens if the weather is very cold, or you live in the north.
+The hard lines of deck boards can be softened and broken up by plants in pots or containers.
+We love brick planters around the edges of the decking or large pots for exotic specimens like palms and tree ferns.

 Start your exotic garden by building up a framework of large, tropical plants with lush foliage.
-Bamboos, palms, tree ferns and bananas are ideal for this task.
-Then add some climbers to soften the borders of your space – clematis (pictured) is always a great choice for this as it offers year-round coverage.
-Finally, add lush ground cover by choosing plants with interesting leaf shapes and colours: ferns such as Polystichum setiferum, or plants such as Rodgersia or Brunnera will not only offer this, but they’ll also help supress any weeds.
+Bamboos (Phyllostachys), palms, tree ferns (Dicksonia antartica) and bananas (Musa basjoo) are ideal for this task.
+Then add some climbers to soften the borders of your space – Clematis (pictured) is always a great choice as it offers year-round coverage.
+Finally, add lush ground cover by choosing plants with interesting leaf shapes and colours: ferns such as Polystichum setiferum, or plants such as ‘Jack Frost’ (Brunnera macrophylla) or Rodgersia or will not only offer this, but they’ll also help supress any weeds.

-Hot colours like reds and oranges are ideal for this sort of space, with the occasional cream or white to add a contrasting element.
-Hibiscus, scarlet honeysuckle and lilies are all beautiful choices that will look stunning in your space.
 And don’t forget to add a few plants for fragrance.
-The flowers of Mexico's Cosmos atrosanguineus smell like chocolate, making an excellent talking point in your exotic garden.
+The flowers of Mexico's Cosmos atrosanguineus smell like chocolate, making an excellent talking point in your tropical garden.

 As you'll be featuring tropical plants not used to the British climate, and in need of a warm, sheltered, outdoor space, grow them in pots that can simply be brought inside during the colder winter months.
 Alternatively, wrap them in horticultural fleece to protect from the freezing temperatures.

-For larger gardens, consider adding a pagoda or gazebo.
-They make a super spot for outdoor relaxation and a focal point that's sure to be noticed.
-And while they might not be as striking as pagodas and gazebos, a greenhouse protects your delicate plants when the winter weather bites.
+For large outdoor spaces, consider adding a striking garden structure, such as a gazebo or pagoda (pictured).
+They make a super spot for socialising and a focal point that's sure to be noticed.
+And while not as exciting, greenhouses provide much-needed shelter for your delicate tropical plants when the winter weather bites.